You are here

 This presentation will highlight the emerging role of epigenetic modifications at the interface between environments and the genome.
 Drawing on a large interdisciplinary research network of human population studies with partners from child development, psychology, psychiatry, and epidemiology, Dr. Kobor will discuss how early life adversities such as poverty and family stress can ”get under the...View Full Article

 Radon is a ubiquitous, naturally occurring radioactive gas in open atmosphere that comes from the decay of uranium, which is distributed throughout soil and rocks.
 Radon and its decay products are found in higher concentrations in confined space such as homes, buildings and underground workplaces.
-Radon is the leading cause of lung cancer for non-smokers and the second leading cause after...View Full Article
+Radon is the leading cause of lung cancer for non-smokers and the second leading cause after smoking...View Full Article

 The Zoonotic Disease Symposium is a collaborative, interdisciplinary forum that provides an opportunity for professionals from across BC to gather, network, and learn about health issues affecting animals and humans.
 The Symposium program offers a broad range of topics that are relevant to professionals from a variety of disciplines.
-The agenda for this event will be made available closer to...View Full Article
+The agenda for this event will be made available closer to the...View Full Article